scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 If the results are displayed with the viewer DataViewer from xmipp (right click in the output element shown in the object lower panel, in tab "Summary".), they should look like as can be observed in the left side of the figure below, which represents the area segmentation of the central slice of each vesicle.
-The right side and the numbers are used to visually relate each segmentation to the target membranes they represent.
+The right side and the numbers are used to visually relate each segmentation to the `target vesicles`_ they represent.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/07_res_preseg_01.png
    :width: 800